RunKingProgram/GRAMMAR-Lambda/README.md

 …

-In addition to the above file, a QTN candidate file, named “QTNs”, with Bonferroni as the threshold is the output of **Grl** function.
-If joint analysis, a file, named “jointQTNs”, will display candidate QTNs resulting from joint analysis, which is the same format as “QTNs”.
+In addition to the above file, an output file named “QTNs” that includes QTN candidates exacted by Bonferroni threshold is generated from **Grl** function.
+If joint analysis is implemented, an output file named “jointQTNs” that displays candidate QTNs from joint analysis is generated in addition.

 ## 5. Example
 ```